siderolabs/talos/website/content/docs/v0.9/Introduction/getting-started.md

-If you are using a cloud provider or have your own load-balancer available (such as HAProxy, nginx reverse proxy, or an F5 load-balancer), using a dedicated loader a natural choice.
+If you are using a cloud provider or have your own load-balancer available (such as HAProxy, nginx reverse proxy, or an F5 load-balancer), using a dedicated load balancer is a natural choice.
 Just create an appropriate frontend matching the endpoint, and point the backends at each of the addresses of the Talos controlplane nodes.

 This is convenient if a load-balancer is available, but don't worry if that is